drmuey/simver/README.md

 ```

 Here we see after `v1.0` we had two changes, thought we we might have a release candidate (–1235) and did a build (+1235), found a bug.
 Fixed it, built it (`+1236`), thought we we might have a release candidate (`–1236`), and sure enough it checked out so we released it (`v1.1`).

+## about “disposition”

+If you want to convey which version beta, edge, stable, etc keep that mapping somewhere useful to your consumers.

+That may be the changelog, it may be a release page, it may be a JSON file that code consumes, it may be git branches, etc.

+The point is the version does not dictate the disposition of the code, the state of the code dictates the disposition of the version in question and its up to a human to decide if/how to map version to tiers based on context of the project.

 # Keep a Changelog